 - Wash your hands often with soap and water.

 - Stay home from work or school if you are sick with a fever or have other flu symptoms.

 It’s also a good idea to prepare for a flu pandemic like you would prepare for any emergency where you might need to stay home for 1 to 2 weeks.

 - Gather supplies, like extra food, water, and medicine.

 - Make an emergency plan for your family.

 The Basics: Learn More

 Not all pandemics are the same.
 Pandemics can range from mild (similar to a regular flu season) to severe (with a lot of sickness and deaths).

-A severe flu pandemic can make a lot of people sick at the same time.
+A severe flu pandemic means that a lot of people get sick at the same time.
 This can cause schools, businesses, and community events to shut down in order to slow the spread of illness.
 Learn more about flu pandemics.